frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

 - `GlobalSettingsDirectoryPath` is the path to the directory containing another `nano.devices.json` file.
 That file is read first, then the content of this file is used to overwrite the settings from that file.
 - `NuGetPackageList` is the path to a [file](#nuget-package-list) that lists the allowed versions of the NuGet packages.
-- `PathToLocalNanoFF` is the path to the `nanoff.exe` file that is used to deploy firmware, applications and files to a device.
+- `NanoFFPath` is the path to the `nanoff.exe` file that is used to deploy firmware, applications and files to a device.
 If it is not present, the global tool is used.
-- `PathToLocalNanoCLR` is the path to the `nanoclr.exe` file that is used to run the Virtual nanoDevice.
+- `NanoCLRPath` is the path to the `nanoclr.exe` file that is used to run the Virtual nanoDevice.
 If it is not present, the global tool is used.
 - `FirmwareArchivePath` is the path to the firmware archive; this is the same path as used in the `--fwarchivepath` argument to *nanoff*.
-- `PathToLocalCLRDirectory` is the path to a directory that contains the Virtual nanoDevice runtime, a file named `nanoFramework.nanoCLR.dll`.
+- `VirtualDeviceCLRPath` is the path to a directory that contains the Virtual nanoDevice runtime, a file named `nanoFramework.nanoCLR.dll`.
 If this setting is not present and the runtime is present in the firmware archive specified in *FirmwareArchivePath*, that firmware version is used.
-If neither is not present, the runtime embedded in `nanoclr.exe` is used.
+If neither is present, the runtime embedded in `nanoclr.exe` is used.
 - `VirtualDeviceSerialPort` is the serial port to use for a Virtual nanoDevice where applications can be deployed to by the Visual Studio extension.
 The default is "COM30".
 - `ReservedSerialPorts` is an array of serial ports reserved for use by, e.g., a Virtual nanoDevice.
-This setting is used by all .NET **nanoFramework** tools: these ports are excluded from the discovery of real hardware nanoDevices.
-The *VirtualDeviceSerialPort* is considered to be part of the *ReservedSerialPorts* even if it is not present in this setting.
+These ports are excluded from the discovery of real hardware nanoDevices.
+As the Virtual Device is not a real hardware nanoDevice, the *VirtualDeviceSerialPort* is considered to be part of the *ReservedSerialPorts* even if it is not present in the array.
 - `DeviceTypeTargets` is a list of named device types, and per name the name of the runtime/target to use.
-The name cannot be *Virtual nanoDevice*.
+The name can be anything except *Virtual nanoDevice*.
 The target can be a single name or an array.
 - `DeviceTypes` is a list of device types the project is designed to be deployed to.
 The name *Virtual nanoDevice* refers the the Virtual nanoDevice, all other names must have been defined in *DeviceTypeTargets*.
 - `Platforms` is a list of platforms the project is designed to be deployed to.
 This is shorthand to select all named devices in *DeviceTypeTargets* that match the specified platform.

 A path to a directory or file can be specified relative to the directory the `nano.devices.json` file resides in.
-It can also be an absolute path, and the path may contain environment variables.
+It can also be an absolute path, and the path may contain environment variables like `%USERPROFILE%`.
 Instead of a `\` a '/' may be used.
 So `../.nanoFramework/Firmware`, `c:\ProgramData\nanoFramework\Firmware` and `%USERPROFILE%/.nanoFramework/Firmware` are all valid paths.

 ### Settings used by nanoFramework tools